 MTA Multimedia Terminal Adapter.
-Contains the interface to a physical voice within the SS7 suite of protocols that are used to implement physical, data link, and network-level transport facilities within an SS7 network.
+Contains the interface to a physical voice device, a network interface, CODECs, and all signaling and encapsulation functions required for suite of protocols that are used to implement physical, data link, and network-level transport facilities within an SS7 network.